izumigoto/Bio-geofence/README.md

 Provides an intuitive interface for users to set up geofences, customize notification preferences, and manage app disabling rules.

 Credit:
-"https:// github.co m/ tsubik/ ionic2-geofence"
+"https:// github.co m/ tsubik/ ionic2-geofence" for the previous development We have added some feature in test and app(potential implementation)